charles-plessy/rnaSeqMiniCourse/RNA-Seq.md

 squeue
 ```

-check what files we have in teh current directory:
+check what files we have in the current directory:
 ```
 ls -l
 ```

-That will take ~2 minutes.
 After this job finishes running, there will be `fastqc.zip` and `fastqc.html` files in your data directory.

 Secure copy one report to your local computer so that we can look at a report:
 open another terminal tab or window and `cd` to the directory you would like to move the fastqc to on your local computer.
 Then copy the report to your current working directory:

 ```
-scp aleksandrabliznina@deigo.oist.jp:/home/a/aleksandrabliznina/RNAseq/data/SRR1_fastqc.html . .
+scp aleksandrabliznina@deigo.oist.jp:/home/a/aleksandrabliznina/RNAseq/data/ERR458493_fastqc.html .
 ```

 and to open the report:
 ```
-open SRR1_fastqc.html
+open ERR458493_fastqc.html
 ```

 Next, lets bundle up all of our fastqc reports into a single report with **MultiQC**: